minuscholastica/Minune/app/_posts/building-this-website.md

 In the end, I decided to build a custom blog using Vercel, simply because of 2 reasons:

 - I wanted more control over how the blog looked.
-Essentially I wanted a really simple blog where I will only add more features and asethetic elements whenever I feel apt.
+Essentially I wanted a really simple blog where I will only add more features and asethetic elements whenever it felt apt.

+  (A side thought, I feel like it helps to feel attached to your writings, and that's why I always felt important about custom blogs, if I ever wanted to write more.)

 - I wanted to learn how to build a website.

 I can read and modify code, but a total beginner in the world of building.
 I'm writing down this experience for anyone who has not built before.